-Biocon reported Revenue from Operations of ₹3,942 crores for Q1 FY26.
-This represents a solid 15% year-on-year (YoY) growth on a like-for-like basis, excluding a one-time divestment gain from Q1 FY25.
-However, sequentially, revenue saw an 11% decline from Q4 FY25, which needs a closer look.
+Biocon reported Revenue from Operations of ₹3,942 crores for Q1 FY26, marking a robust 15% year-on-year (YoY) growth on a like-for-like basis (excluding a significant one-time gain from Q1 FY25).
+However, sequentially, revenue saw an 11% decline from Q4 FY25.
+This sequential dip isn’t a red flag but a crucial detail requiring context, particularly when examining the Generics segment.

 ---|---|---|---|---|---|